navgarg/exun-app-2021-updated/README.md

 - Shows list of current Exun Clan members.
 - Uses nested `ListView.builder` for displaying all members from different classes.
 - Gets members data from .json file.

+### Alumni
+- Shows list of all Exun Clan alumni.
+- Uses nested `ListView.builder` for displaying all alumni from different years.
+- Gets alumni data from .json file.